zi6xuan/doughwallet/README.md

 **reliability:**

-Unlike other iOS bitcoin wallets, breadwallet is a real bitcoin client.
+Unlike other iOS dogecoin wallets, doughwallet is a real dogecoin client.
 There are no external web services or servers to get hacked or go down, so you always have access to your money.
-It uses "simplified payment verification" or [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode to retrive data directly from the bitcoin network with the fast performance you need in a mobile environment.
+It uses "simplified payment verification" or [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode to retrive data directly from the dogecoin network with the fast performance you need in a mobile environment.

 **convenience:**